Simba Simulation: The Effect of Feedback Physics on Matter Distribution in the Cosmic Web: Data and Methods

-In \simba, there are three implementations of AGN feedback, designed to be consistent with the observed dichotomy in real AGN feedback (see e.g \citealt{Heckman_2014}) that usually involves a radiative mode at high accretion rates, and a jet mode for slow-accreting AGN.
+In \simba, there are three implementations of AGN feedback, designed to be consistent with the observed dichotomy in real AGN feedback (see, e.g., \citealt{Heckman_2014}), which usually involves a radiative mode at high accretion rates and a jet mode for slow-accreting AGN.
 First, the fast-accreting AGN can emit what are called \textit{Radiative AGN winds}.
-This ``high-accretion feedback mode'' is adopted when the SMBH has an Eddington ratio $f_\mathrm{ED} = \dot{M}/\dot{M}_{\mathrm{ED}}\geq 0.2$, and consists in ejecting gas particles from the vicinity of the SMBH along a direction parallel to the total angular momentum of the accretion disk (typically the 256 closest gas particles to the BH).
-The resulting bipolar outflows velocity depends only on the SMBH mass and follows Equation~\ref{eq:RW-velo}, based on the analysis of the X-rays emission of ionized gas stem from $z < 0.8$ SDSS AGN \citep{Perna_2017a}.
+This ``high-accretion feedback mode'' is adopted when the SMBH has an Eddington ratio $f_\mathrm{ED} = \dot{M}/\dot{M}_{\mathrm{ED}}\geq 0.2$ and consists of ejecting gas particles from the vicinity of the SMBH along a direction parallel to the total angular momentum of the accretion disc (typically the 256 closest gas particles to the BH).
+The resulting bipolar outflow velocity depends only on the SMBH mass and follows Equation~\ref{eq:RW-velo}, based on the analysis of the X-ray emission of ionised gas stemming from $z < 0.8$ SDSS AGN \citep{Perna_2017a}.

-Ejection of the particles is adiabatic, and their temperature is consistent with that of the electrons observed in actual ionized gas outflows, with an order of magnitude of $10^4\mathrm{\ K}$ \citep{Perna_2017b}.
+The ejection of the particles is adiabatic, and their temperature is consistent with that of the electrons observed in actual ionised gas outflows, with an order of magnitude of $10^4\mathrm{\ K}$ \citep{Perna_2017b}.

 The ``slow-accreting mode'' is activated when $f_\mathrm{ED} \leq 0.2$.
-It involves the same bipolar mass-loaded ionized gas ejections as for the high accretion mode, but with an outflows velocity additionally depending on $f_\mathrm{ED}$.
-This new dependence, denoted by the equation~\ref{eq:jets-velo}, allows to reach dramatic outflow velocities when the Eddington ratio decreases, with an order of magnitude as high as $10^4\ \mathrm{km/s}$.
-However, the velocity boost is capped at $7000\ \mathrm{km/s}$, that generally corresponds to $f_\mathrm{ED} \lesssim 0.02$.
+It involves the same bipolar mass-loaded ionised gas ejections as for the high accretion mode, but with an outflow velocity that additionally depends on $f_\mathrm{ED}$.
+This new dependence, denoted by the equation~\ref{eq:jets-velo}, allows for dramatic outflow velocities when the Eddington ratio decreases, with an order of magnitude as high as $10^4\ \mathrm{km/s}$.
+However, the velocity boost is capped at $7000\ \mathrm{km/s}$, which generally corresponds to $f_\mathrm{ED} \lesssim 0.02$.